syncfusion-content/blazor-docs/blazor/visual-studio-code-integration/visual-studio-code-extensions/download-and-installation.md

----
-layout: post
-title: Download and Installation in Blazor - Syncfusion
-description: Check out the documentation for Download and Installation in Blazor
-platform: Blazor
-component: Common
-documentation: ug
----

 # Download and Installation

 Syncfusion publishes the Visual Studio Code extension in [Visual Studio Code marketplace](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.Blazor-Extension).
 You can either install it from Visual Studio Code or download and install it from the Visual Studio Code marketplace.